what are your business goals?

 By outsourcing your accounts receivable processing to Zions Bank, your business reduces collection float, accelerates remittance procedures and simplifies accounts receivable processing.
 Download product sheet.

 Agreements apply.
 Fees may apply.
-Speak with a Business Payment and Technology Advisor for details.
+Speak with a Treasury Management Advisor for details.

 How EMV Can Help You Avoid Counterfeit Transaction Liability